baumschubser/shoppinglist/README.md

 ### J2ME part

-* Transfer the .jar file somehow to your phone and install it.
+* Transfer the .jar file from the folder shoppinglist-j2meclient somehow to your phone and install it.
 * Open the application.
 It should ask you for the server URL on first start.
 You can change that later.

+## Develop

+In the folder shoppinglist-j2meclient, you will find a NetBeans 6.5.1 project.